 Interested in seeing amazing light displays in Vancouver’s finest botanical garden?
-This is a must see!
-Prices range from about $11.50 to $19 or so per person.
+This is a must-see attraction!

 Click VanDusen Festival of Lights for more information.

-The Christmas season is a great time of year for music and the performing arts.
-There are choirs, orchestras and live plays taking place throughout the Lower Mainland.
-Some of the best music any time of the year is offered by the following musical groups:
+The Christmas season is usually a great time of year for music and the performing arts.
+In years when there isn’t a pandemic, there are choirs and orchestras performing throughout the Lower Mainland.

 - Vancouver Bach Choir